magander3/Nutanix-NGT-Reporting/README.md

 # Nutanix NGT Reporting
-Script to get a report on Nutanix Guest Tools
+Script to get a report on Nutanix Guest Tools per VM and it includes the following fields:
+- VM Name
+- NGT Status
+- NGT Reachable
+- NGT Version
+- NGT Capabilities
+- NGT Mounted or Unmounted